uwuclxdy/plasmoid-updater/README.md

 ## Reporting Bugs

-This program is in its early stages, please open a GitHub issue for any bugs that you may find.
+Please open a GitHub issue for any bugs that you may find.

 ---